ETH-PEACH-Lab/oss4ed-peachlab/Courses/Storybook Controls Issue/theory/storybook_parameters/task.md

-In Storybook, "parameters" are a powerful mechanism for statically configuring the behavior of your stories and various addons.
-Think of them as a set of metadata or instructions you provide alongside your story definitions.
-This metadata is not directly part of the component's props but rather tells Storybook and its addons how to treat or render the story, or how specific features of an addon should behave.
+[//]: # (TODO: add links to parameters from the source cde) In Storybook, _parameters_ are a powerful mechanism for statically configuring the behavior of your stories and various _addons_.
+Think of them as a set of metadata or instructions you provide alongside your _story_ definitions.
+This metadata is not directly part of the component's props but rather tells Storybook and its _addons_ how to treat or render the _story_, or how specific features of an _addon_ should behave.

 ## Scope
 Parameters can be defined at different levels: